TheNewJavaman/brac-kt/readme.md

         - Slow
         - Not very well adopted outside of data science
     - Kotlin has many improvements over Python:
-        - Multiplatform projects (like bra-kt) can compile to the JVM, JS, or native libs; can interop with each backend
+        - Multiplatform projects (like brac-kt) can compile to the JVM, JS, or native libs; can interop with each backend
         - Type-safe, null-safe, etc.
         - Very fast, depends on the backend implementation
         - Each backend has its own plethora of use cases: